PaoloMura/graphquest/docs/usage.rst

 * `circle` (nodes are arranged in a clockwise circle in order of their value);
 * `grid` (nodes are arranged in a grid);
 * `bipartite` (nodes are assigned to one of two columns).
+* `tree` (nodes are arranged in a hierarchical structure based on a breadth-first traversal).

 .. note::